Mayonnaise: Nutritional information

+Foodborne illness risk

 Mayonnaise, both commercially processed and home-made, has been associated with illnesses from Salmonella globally.
 The source of the Salmonella has been confirmed to be raw eggs.
 Several outbreaks with fatal cases have been recorded, with a few major incidents.
 In a 1955 outbreak in Denmark, 10,000 people were affected by Salmonella from contaminated mayonnaise made by a large kitchen.
 The pH of the mayonnaise was found to be 5.1, with Salmonella counts of 180,000 CFU/g.
 The second outbreak, also in Denmark, caused 41 infections with two fatalities.
 The pH of the contaminated mayonnaise was 6.0, with Salmonella counts of 6 million CFU/g.
 In 1976 there were serious salmonellosis outbreaks on four flights to and from Spain which caused 500 cases and six fatalities.
 In 1984 in the US, 404 people became ill and nine died in a New York City hospital due to hospital-prepared mayonnaise.
 In all salmonellosis cases, the major reason was inadequate acidification of the mayonnaise, with a pH higher than the recommended upper limit of 4.1, with acetic acid as the main acidifying agent.
 Some brands use pasteurized eggs which would reduce this risk factor.